btihen/getdata_project/README.md

         `-> unzipped`  _(location for the unzipped raw data files)_

-* create the directory structures
+* Create the directory structures

-  **NOTE:** the code doesn't check to see if the folders are already created -- which creates a harmless warning if run multiple times).
+  _**NOTE:** the code doesn't check to see if the folders are already created -- which creates a harmless warning if the code is run multiple times._

 * download the raw data into the proper location
 * unzip the raw data into the proper location